thyatran/social-media/README.md

 - **Profile Management:** Users can create, update and display profiles with a full name, bio, and profile picture.

-- **Post Management:** Users can create and read posts, including text and image uploads.
+- **Post Management:** Users can create, read, edit, and delete posts, including text and image uploads.

 - **Responsive UI:** A modern and responsive design using React.js, Tailwind CSS, and Material-UI.